-The main DC breaker off-on/reset switch is located in the mechanical access hatch (see Figure 4.7.1).
+The main DC breaker off-on/reset switch is located under the gunwale in the starboard aft section of the boat (see Figure 4.7.1).
 If the main DC breaker trips determine and correct the problem prior to resetting the breaker.
 To reset the breaker, rotate the switch to the ON position.